Legoless/Analytical/README.md

 ### Identification

 If your application has identified user, you should call `identify` method.
 If your user is anonymous, you may use `analytics.deviceId` property to retrieve UUID.
-After first retrieval, it is stored to `NSUserDefaults`.
+After first retrieval, it is stored to `NSUserDefaults` and used in all next calls.

 ```swift
 analytics.identify(analytics.deviceId)